n3wjack/faircamp-docker/README.md

 Here's how to do that:

 1. Clone this repository using `git clone https://github.com/n3wjack/faircamp-docker`.
-2. Run the `build-container.cmd` script to build the container, or peek inside the script to get the command line statement to build the container.
+2. Run the `build-container.cmd <version>` script to build the container, or peek inside the script to get the command line statement to build the container.
+   You have to pass in the Faircamp version as the first argument to build a container for that version.
 3. Sit back and watch Docker do its thing.
 4. You can now run the locally built container, using the same `run-faircamp.cmd` script, or by manually running it using the Docker CLI.